A-3929

 Plain Language

-When a business entity uses biometric surveillance data to deny a consumer premises access or to remove them, it must provide the consumer with a detailed explanation of both the actions taken and the criteria used to reach that determination.
-This is an adverse-action explanation obligation — it is triggered only when biometric data leads to a tangible exclusion decision, not merely by operating the system.
-The explanation must be detailed, not generic.
+When a business entity uses biometric surveillance data to deny a consumer access to its premises or to physically remove a consumer, the business must provide the consumer with a detailed explanation of the actions taken and the criteria the business used to make that determination.
+This is an adverse-action explanation requirement triggered specifically by access denial or removal decisions informed by biometric surveillance.
+The explanation must cover both what the business did and why — including the decision criteria, not merely that biometric data was used.

 Statutory Text